List of Shortland Street characters introduced in 1994: Rebecca Frost

-Rebecca Frost appeared as a regular character for 3 years.
-She arrived as the paramedic partner of Rangi Heremaia (Blair Strang) but ended up becoming Chris Warner's (Michael Galvin) nurse after his paralyzing car accident.
-It soon turned out Rebecca was out for revenge after Chris played around her sister.
-The two made up for their differences and began to date, much to the angst of Stuart Neilson (Martin Henderson) who loved Rebecca.
-Rebecca was hired at the hospital and left Chris for Manny Atutahi (Albert Belz).
-The relationship was short lived and Rebecca's heart valve started to fail, causing her to become a born again Christian.
-She briefly dated Erik van der Molen (Peter Daube) before finally getting heart surgery.
-Rebecca had a short term relationship with Kane Taiaroa (Joe Folau) before she began dating Rangi.
+The relationship Manny was short lived and in 1995, Rebecca's heart valve started to fail following complications from having rheumatic fever as a child.
+The brush with death caused her to become a born again Christian.
+She briefly dated Police Officer Erik van der Molen (Peter Daube) before finally getting heart surgery.
+Rebecca had a short term relationship with Kane Taiaroa (Joe Folau) before she began dating ambulance partner Rangi Heremaia (Blair Strang).
 In 1997 Rangi and Rebecca became engaged only for Rebecca to pass out and die moments later, with her death being blamed on a faulty heart valve she had received years beforehand.